scalikejdbc/scalikejdbc/readme.md

 This library is very simply implemented (similar to SpringJDBC) and it's usage is also very simple.

-You just use PreparedStatement and map from java.sql.ResultSet to Option[A]/List[A] by yourself.
+You just use PreparedStatement and map from ResultSet to Option[A] or List[A] by yourself.

 ## sbt